-The Company has an effective shelf registration statement, filed with the Securities and Exchange Commission in October 2021, registering \$750 million of equity securities, of which \$300 million was reserved for sales under the at-the-market equity offering program that became effective in November 2021.
-In the three months ended March 31, 2024, the Company issued 546,174 shares of common stock under its at-the-market equity offering program for proceeds of \$19.7 million, net of commissions and other issuance costs totaling \$0.4 million.
-At March 31, 2024, \$728.1 million remained available for issuance under the shelf registration statement, of which \$278.1 million was reserved for sales under the at-the-market equity offering program.
+The Company has an effective shelf registration statement, filed with the Securities and Exchange Commission in September 2024, registering \$750 million of equity securities, of which \$300 million is reserved for sales under the at-the-market equity offering program that the Company entered into in November 2024.
+During the three months ended December 31, 2024, the Company did not issue any shares under its at-the-market equity offering program.
+At December 31, 2024, the full \$750 million remained available for issuance under the Company's shelf registration statement, with \$300 million reserved for sales under the at-the-market equity offering program.